2026 Definition

 Onshore outsourcing means hiring a third-party provider within your own country.
 A US company working with a call center in Texas is outsourcing onshore.
 You get the same time zone, the same language, and the same cultural context.
 You also get the same labor costs, which is why onshore outsourcing delivers the smallest cost savings.
 According to Gartner, onshore outsourcing remains common in regulated industries where data residency and compliance requirements take priority over cost optimization.
 The Bureau of Labor Statistics tracks domestic wage data for customer service roles across the United States.

 Nearshore outsourcing sends the work to a neighboring country or nearby region.
-For US companies, this means the Caribbean and Latin America.
+For US companies, this means the Caribbean and Latin America, with top destinations including Jamaica, Trinidad, and Colombia.
 According to Nearshore Americas, the region has seen sustained growth in BPO investment as US companies prioritize time zone alignment and cultural proximity.
 The time zone overlap is close to complete, English proficiency is generally strong, and cultural familiarity with American consumers runs deep.
 Labor costs are meaningfully lower than domestic rates, though not as low as the most distant offshore markets.
-Our complete guide to nearshore call center outsourcing in the Caribbean covers the specific destinations, benefits, and provider selection criteria in detail.
+See our voice and CX-specific nearshore call center section below for destinations, benefits, and provider selection criteria.

 Offshore outsourcing routes work to distant countries, often on the other side of the world.
 The Philippines and India are the most common offshore destinations for English-language services.
 According to Statista, the Philippines remains the world's largest voice-based outsourcing market by headcount.
 Per-hour rates are the lowest of the three models, but the time zone gap, cultural distance, and communication friction can create hidden costs that offset the rate advantage.

+For a complete factor-by-factor breakdown across cost, time zone overlap, English proficiency, attrition rates, management overhead, and best-fit use cases, see our dedicated nearshore vs offshore vs onshore comparison.
 The comparison becomes even more striking when you look at total cost of ownership rather than hourly rates alone.
-Offshore programs often appear cheaper on paper, but the hidden costs of higher attrition, longer ramp times, quality rework, and management overhead can erode those savings significantly.
-A $6 per hour offshore rate that requires 20% more management time and 40% more agent replacements often ends up costing the same as a $14 per hour nearshore rate with none of those headaches.
+Offshore programs often appear cheaper on paper, but the hidden costs of higher attrition, longer ramp times, and management overhead can erode those savings significantly.
 For a detailed breakdown of how these costs add up, see our complete guide to call center outsourcing costs.

-Why Nearshore Has Become the Default for US Companies
+Benefits of Nearshore Outsourcing (Why It Has Become the Default for US Companies)

 Offshore outsourcing dominated the conversation for years because the cost savings were dramatic and easy to measure on a spreadsheet.
 But as companies gained experience with offshore programs, the hidden costs became harder to ignore.
 Calls that took longer because of accent barriers.
 Customer complaints about being transferred overseas.
 Management time consumed by overnight conference calls and asynchronous communication loops.
 Quality issues that took days to surface because no one was awake to catch them in real time.